 Measurement of platelet secretion was carried out by evaluating the ATP released after 5 minutes of stimulation with thrombin using the CHRONO-LUME reagent.
 The activation of platelets was performed in a lumiaggregometer at 37°C with stirring.
-(A) Samples of gel-filtered platelets were treated with vehicle, 0.3 mM DHEA-S or 10 nM DHEA for 1 minute at 37° C and then stimulated with 0.05 U/ml thrombin.
+(A) Samples of gel-filtered platelets were treated with vehicle, 0.3 mM DHEA-S or 10 nM DHEA for 1 minute at 37°C and then stimulated with 0.05 U/ml thrombin.
 The results are expressed in arbitrary light emission units.
 The correspondent percentage of aggregation are also reported.
 Traces are from a representative experiment out of 3 performed.
-(B) Samples of gel-filtered platelets incubated with vehicle or 2 μ M ODQ for 5 minutes at 37° C followed by treatment with 0.3 mM DHEA-S were then aggregated with 0.05 U/ml thrombin.
-Data are means ± SEM from 3 independent experiments normalized to the aggregation induced by thrombin, set arbitrarily at 100%.
+(B) Samples of gel-filtered platelets incubated with vehicle or 2 μ M ODQ for 5 minutes at 37°C followed by treatment with 0.3 mM DHEA-S were then aggregated with 0.05 U/ml thrombin.
+Data are means \pm SEM from 3 independent experiments normalized to the aggregation induced by thrombin, set arbitrarily at 100%.

-To evaluate the activation state of integrin $\alpha{IIb}\beta_3$ we examined by flow citometry PAC-1 binding (an antibody specific for the activated conformation of $\alpha IIb\beta_3$).
-Platelets were preincubated with 0.3 mM DHEA-S or 10 nM DHEA and then activated with 0.05 U/ml thrombin.
-As expected thrombin induced PAC-1 binding to platelets, but neither DHEA-S nor DHEA were able to affect integrin activation by thrombin (Figure 4.4.9A). α -granule secretion was analyzed as surface expression of P-selectin (CD62P), P-selectin expression increased by 12.58 ± 0.44-fold in thrombin-stimulated in respect to basal platelets and this was unaffected by pre-treatment of the cells with either DHEA-S or DHEA (12.78±0.54 and 13.53±0.50 respectively) (Figure 4.4.9B).
+In addition, to evaluate the activation state of integrin $\alpha{IIb}\beta_3$ we examined the possible event of binding to PAC-1, an antibody specific for the activated conformation of $\alpha IIb\beta3$ by flow cytometric assay.
+Platelets were pre-incubated with 0.3 mM DHEA-S or 10 nM DHEA and then activated with 0.05 U/ml thrombin.
+As expected, thrombin induced PAC-1 binding to platelets, but neither DHEA-S nor DHEA were able to affect integrin activation by thrombin (Figure 4.4.9A).
+Moreover α -granule secretion was analysed as surface expression of P-selectin (CD62P).
+P-selectin expression increased by 12.58 \pm 0.44-fold in thrombin-stimulated respect to basal platelets and this was unaffected by pre-treatment of the cells with either DHEA-S or DHEA (12.78 \pm 0.54 and 13.53 \pm 0.50 respectively) (Figure 4.4.9B).

 These results suggest that DHEA-S specifically modulated dense granule secretion independently of the NO/cGMP/PKG pathway.